awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_first_project/Readme.md

 ### Create the DynamoDBEnhanced class

 In the **com.example.handlingformsubmission** package, create the **DynamoDBEnhanced** class.
 This class uses the DynamoDB API that injects data into a DynamoDB table by using the enhanced client API.
-To map data to the table, you use a **TableSchema** object (as shown in the following example).
-In this example, notice the **GreetingItems** class where each data member is mapped to a column in the DynamoDB table.

-To inject data into a DynamoDB table, create a **DynamoDbTable** object by invoking the **DynamoDbEnhancedClient** object's **table** method and passing the table name (in this example, **Greeting**) and the **TableSchema** object.
+To inject data into a DynamoDB table, create a **DynamoDbTable** object by invoking the **DynamoDbEnhancedClient** object's **table** method and passing the table name (in this example, **Greeting**).
 Next, create a **GreetingItems** object and populate it with data values that you want to store (in this example, the data items are submitted from the Spring form).

 Create a **PutItemEnhancedRequest** object and pass the **GreetingItems** object for the **items** method.
 Finally, invoke the **DynamoDbEnhancedClient** object's **putItem** method, and pass the **PutItemEnhancedRequest** object.
 The following Java code represents the **DynamoDBEnhanced** class.